If you become unemployed | Our Services | KelaSkip to content

 • lead to a degree or qualification.

-The education need not be included in the joint application period.
-If you are invited to the entrance exam, you must participate.
+The education programmes you apply to do not have to be included in the joint application period.
+If you are invited to take an entrance exam, you must participate.

 What happens if you do not apply for admission to a place in education?